Tooling: Scaling Agent Primitives

 Once your Agent Primitives prove valuable, you’ll naturally want to share them with your team and eventually deploy them in production.
 This is where the parallels to traditional software development become most apparent - you need package management, dependency resolution, version control, and distribution mechanisms.

-The challenge emerges quickly: you’ve built powerful Agent Primitives in VS Code, your team wants to use them, but distributing markdown files and ensuring consistent MCP dependencies across different environments becomes unwieldy.
+The challenge emerges quickly: you’ve built powerful Agent Primitives, your team wants to use them, but distributing markdown files and ensuring consistent MCP dependencies across different environments becomes unwieldy.
 You need the equivalent of npm for natural language programs.

 Package Management in Practice